 "belonging to a bride or a wedding," c.
 1200, transferred use of noun bridal "wedding feast," Old English brydealo "marriage feast," from bryd ealu, literally "bride ale" (see bride + ale); the second element later was confused with suffix -al (1), especially after c.
 1600.
-Bridal-suite is from 1857.
+Compare scot-ale under scot (n.) and Middle English scythe-ale (mid-13c.) "drinking celebration for mowers, as compensation for a particular job."
+Bridal-suite is by 1857.